hdShang/arxiv-daily/docs/cs-CV/2025-10-16/papers/251014904v2-maskcaptioner-learning-to-jointly-segment-and-caption-object-traject.md

 ---
 layout: default
-title: MaskCaptioner: Learning to Jointly Segment and Caption Object Trajectories in Videos
+title: "MaskCaptioner: Learning to Jointly Segment and Caption Object Trajectories in Videos"
 ---

 # MaskCaptioner: Learning to Jointly Segment and Caption Object Trajectories in Videos